szabgab/markdown-experiments/README.md

 text before bullet
-* bullet after text
+* bullet after text.
+* second bullet.
-text after bullet
+The text immediately after bullet is attached to the end of the bullet.

 free text